 Chimneys are an integral part of the roof system.
 While they function as ventilation for steam and gases created by boilers, furnaces, hot water heaters and fireplaces, their exterior maintenance is best handled by an experienced roofer.

-That’s because the exterior of the chimney needs to be seamlessly tied into the roof or it will become a source for water to penetrate the roof and into the home.
+That’s because the exterior of the chimney needs to be seamlessly tied into the roof or water can penetrate the roof and leak into the home.
 The key is to properly seal the area around the base of the chimney where it meets the roof.
-There essential two types of materials we use are a tar based flashing, or even more effective copper flashing.
+There are essentially two types of materials we use; a tar based flashing (pictured to the right) , or even more effective copper flashing.

 Symptoms of Needed Chimney Repair:

 - Crumbling mortar between the bricks